-The aortic valve has thin leaflets of tissue that open and close when the heart beats to regulate blood flow.
-Sometimes the leaflets of the aortic valve become stiff, which causes a narrowing of the aortic valve opening.
+An aortic valve usually has three leaflets and is called a tricuspid aortic valve; but sometimes an aortic valve has two leaflets, which is then called a bicuspid aortic valve.
+Over time, leaflets of the aortic valve may become stiff, which causes a narrowing of the aortic valve opening.
 This means the valve cannot fully open and close like it should.
-As a result, the opening becomes smaller, making it harder to pump blood which can affect your health.
+As the opening becomes smaller, it makes it harder for the heart to pump blood, which can affect your health.

 Some people may develop inflammation and scar tissue after receiving radiation therapy.
 This can make the aortic valve stiff and unable to function properly.